-Note: the jury’s still out on whether you’ll be able to deduct PMI premiums you pay in 2018.
+Note: the jury’s still out on whether you’ll be able to deduct PMI premiums you paid in 2018 and 2019.
 This deduction expired on Dec.
-31, 2017, and Congress would have to extend it in order for this deduction for homeowners to apply to 2018.
+31, 2017, and Congress would have to extend it in order for this deduction for homeowners to apply to 2018 and 2019 taxes.

 File for free with Credit Karma Tax®

 Credit Karma Tax® offers guarantees for max refund and accurate calculations.